oldicay/odicay.github.io/index.markdown

 An iOS game and the first commercial game I shipped.
 [Some people thought it was alright!][space-bits-review] This is an old one predating SpriteKit.
 Written in Objective-C using Cocos2D, and sadly no longer available for download.

 &nbsp;
-## [Decorator Pattern Tutorial][decorator-tutorial]
-An overview on using the decorator pattern to architect randomly generated game loot.
-Another really old one in Objective-C. Worth a mention for how fun it was to put together.

-&nbsp;
 ## [Game Prototypes][game-prototypes]
 I've worked on a bunch of prototypes and proof of concepts that never made it to release, but were invaluable learning experiences.
 These are a good mix of Unity/C# and Swift/SpriteKit.